-This policy applies to all personal data, regardless of whether it is in paper or electronic format.
+This policy applies to all personal data for which the school is the data controller, regardless of whether it is in paper or electronic format.

 3. Distribution

 This policy is available on the School website and in hard copy from the School office.